douglasmuirhead/study-notes-terraform-associate/3-terraform-providers.md

 The `provider` block is where providers are configured.
 Some providers don't need any configuration, but some will require URLs or credentials.

+The primary responsibilities of Terraform Plugins are as follows:

+* Initialization of any included libraries used to make API calls
+* Authentication with the infrastructure provider
+* Define managed resources and data sources
+* Define functions that enable or simplify logic for practitioner configurations.

 ## Provider Requirements

 The Terraform `required_providers` is nested within the `terraform` block.
 This is where provider versions are managed.